-Geographic Requirement For FY 2023, NED projects should be in Sustainable Communities located: In Prince George's County, at least in part, within the boundary created by Interstate 495 in the State and the District of Columbia; OR In Montgomery County, within an Enterprise Zone or the boundary created by: Prince George's County; Maryland Route 200; Interstate 270; Interstate 495 to the Maryland state line; and The District of Columbia.
-Eligible Applicants Local governmentsNonprofit Community Development Organizations Eligible Use of Funds Capital projects that support community revitalization activities Operating projects that support community revitalization activities Award Type Grant Loan May require that future profits from a project be repaid back to the Department and the award secured by a Promissory Note and Deed of Trust Budget Requirement • None
+Geographic Requirement NED projects should be in Sustainable Communities located: In Prince George's County, at least in part, within the boundary created by Interstate 495 in the State and the District of Columbia; OR In Montgomery County, within an Enterprise Zone or the boundary created by: Prince George's County; Maryland Route 200; Interstate 270; Interstate 495 to the Maryland state line; and The District of Columbia.
+Eligible Applicants Local governments Nonprofit Community Development Organizations Eligible Use of Funds Capital projects that support community revitalization activities Operating projects that support community revitalization activities Award Type Grant Loan May require that future profits from a project be repaid back to the Department and the award secured by a Promissory Note and Deed of Trust Budget Requirement None

-Seed Community Development Anchor Institution Program (SEED)
+Seed Community Development Anchor Institution Fund (SEED)

-The Seed Community Development Anchor Institution Fund (SEED) is a State of Maryland program to provide matching financial assistance through grants and loans to anchor institutions (e.g. hospitals and institutions of higher education in the State of Maryland) to support local community development projects with a focus of eliminating blight in targeted areas.
-Program Goals The program will generate jobs, strengthen the partnership between anchor institutions and the State of Maryland, and lead to safer, healthier and more attractive communities.
+The Seed Community Development Anchor Institution Fund (SEED) is a program that provides matching financial assistance through grants and loans to anchor institutions (e.g. hospitals and institutions of higher education in the State of Maryland) to support local community development projects with a focus on eliminating blight in targeted areas.
+The program aims to generate jobs, strengthen partnerships between anchor institutions and the State of Maryland, and lead to safer, healthier and more attractive communities.

-Geographic Requirement Projects must be in an area of blight and support the improvement of a neighborhood that surrounds an anchor institution.
+Geographic Requirement Projects must be in a Sustainable Community and/or an area of blight and support the improvement of a neighborhood that surrounds an anchor institution.
 Blighted areas are areas in which most buildings have declined in productivity by reason of obsolescence, depreciation, or other causes to an extent that they no longer justify fundamental repairs and adequate maintenance.
-Eligible Applicants An institution of higher education in the State; or Hospital institution in the State that: 1.
+Eligible Applicants Institution of higher education in the State Hospital institution in the State that: 1.
 Has a group of at least five physicians who are organized as a medical staff for the institution; 2.
 Maintains facilities to provide, under the supervision of the medical staff, diagnostic and treatment services for two or more unrelated individuals; and 3.
 Admits or retains the individuals for overnight care.
-Eligible Use of Funds Capital costs associated with neighborhood improvement projects Award Type Grant Loan May require that future profits from a project be repaid back to the Department and the award secured by a Promissory Note and Deed of Trust Budget Requirement Match equal to \$1 in private funding to \$1 in State awarded funding.
+Maryland Hospital and Maryland Higher Education Institution Departments, Foundations, and Other Entities of the Institution Eligible Use of Funds Capital costs associated with neighborhood improvement projects Award Type Grant Loan May require that future profits from a project be repaid back to the Department and the award secured by a Promissory Note and Deed of Trust Budget Requirement • Match equal to \$1 in funding to \$1 in State awarded funding.